 THE GREATER IMPACT OF AGING

 When patients come to us to learn more about facial rejuvenation, their concerns often aren’t focused on individual factors of aging, such as wrinkles and lines.
 Instead, we often hear “my heavy brow is making me look angry” or “these lines and drooping around my eyes are making me seem tired all the time.”
+Patients wonder if plastic surgery could make them more likable.

 Your face is your primary resource for expressing your thoughts and emotions and, as such, it makes sense that aging can impact how others perceive us—and, perhaps more importantly, how we perceive ourselves.
 While plastic surgery should not be used as a tool for making others like you or find you attractive, there is nothing wrong with restoring a youthful look that better reflects what makes you, you.